LINCnil/cookieviz-extension/README.md

 ## Usage

-The CookieViz extension is available on the [Firefox application store](https://addons.mozilla.org/fr/firefox/addon/cookieviz/).
+The CookieViz extension can be used on most browsers based on the Chromium browser (Chrome, Opera, Brave, Edge, etc.).
+The extension is intended to be distributed in the application stores of these browsers.
+Links to these stores will be available on this page as they are published.
+The extension is already available for [Firefox](https://addons.mozilla.org/fr/firefox/addon/cookieviz/).

-It is also possible to install it from its source code by following the "For advanced users" section of the [Firefox help](https://support.mozilla.org/en-US/kb/find-and-install-add-ons-add-features-to-firefox).
+It is possible to install the extension from its source code.
+The interfaces to carry out this installation vary according to the browsers, they are nevertheless on the whole quite similar.
+For example on Chrome, you can use the address [chrome://extensions/](chrome://extensions/), enable developer mode and use the "load unpackaged extension" option.

 ## Contribute
 **CookieViz is available under the terms of the GPLv3 license and can be enriched by any of its users.** The most experimented can improve this initial version of our tool or correct potential bugs.
 Don't forget to submit your contributions *via* pull-requests.